puppeteer/puppeteer/docs/api/puppeteer.elementhandle.drag.md

 # ElementHandle.drag() method

-Drags an element to the given element or point.
+Drags an element over the given element or point.

 #### Signature: